ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 that the `room_uri` asserted in the extensions map inside the MIMI Content matches the room ID in the received message.

-The receiver needs to store the frank and context with the decoded message so it can be used later.
+The receiver needs to store the `server_frank`, `franking_integrity_signature`, and `context` fields with the decoded message, so they can be used later.

 #### Comparison with the Facebook franking scheme